 He studied the Sanford Meisner Acting Technique with Steve White, and voice training with Mike Jewell, Doug Daller and David Malis.

 Andrew moved to the United States in 1990.
-He has two grown children and lives with his wife, Tena, in Fairfield, Iowa.
+He has two grown children, and one granddaughter, and lives with his wife, Tena, in Fairfield, Iowa.

 PERFORMING ARTS EXCHANGE ATLANTA GA SEPTEMBER 25 - 28 BOOTH 323

 SHOWCASES AT THE HYATT in CHICAGO A, B, and C

 TUESDAY 26th 9.15 p.m. and WEDNESDAY 27th 9.15 p.m.

 Big Ben strikes 10, and the first of many overhead images, and a BBC broadcast, set the scene that Sir Winston Churchill, aged 80, is pondering in his bunker ‘to go or not to go’ as Prime Minister.
 Churchill is very skeptical of his successor Anthony Eden – ‘he’s too nice’ – and of President Eisenhower – ‘Ike doesn’t quite get it’.

 Churchill decides what to do based on his experience, so he reviews his life from the beginning: his socialite mother, his cold father, unhappy schools, and his army career.
 He compellingly describes combat experience in Cuba, Africa, India and then Europe in World War One, becoming ever more at the center of events as a Member of Parliament, and then a Minister.
 As World War Two approaches, Churchill the orator, in the House of Commons, warns, and then leads, the free world against Hitler.
 He describes the alliance of necessity with Stalin – ‘if Hitler had invaded Hell, I would have at least made a favourable reference to the Devil in the House of Commons’.